nxskok/pasias/docs/03-data-summaries.md

 ## # ... with 51 more rows
 ```

 The ones shown here are all *after noon*, and the Julian date in
 the data file appears as one more than the one calculated by
 `lubridate`.
 What has actually happened is a quirk of how tibbles
 are displayed: they show 3 significant digits, *rounded*.
 The
-Julian dates given by `yday- are the whole`number part, so the
+Julian dates given by `yday` are the whole-number part, so the
 ones in the data value are that plus more than 0.5, which will round
 *up*.
 The first line of code below displays 6 significant digits
 rather than only three: